 CPD, member grades and your professional journey

 Only in a positive way.
-As part of our work to enhance the way we support professional development, we will soon be launching a new CPD scheme and system, aligned with our updated competency framework.
+As part of our work to enhance the way we support professional development, our CPD system in Blueprint is already aligned with our competency framework.
 CPD must be completed by members whose grades have a mandatory requirement of 30 hours per year.

 The changes we are making provide a structured way for you to develop your competencies as an OSH professional and so improve your professional journey.
 You can use the new and enhanced Blueprint to identify any gaps in competencies and address them using our suite of resources, which will help you both grow and maintain your skills.